Deformed cluster maps of type $A_{2N}$: Integrable deformations of cluster maps

-The labels of nodes 6, 14, 15, 1, 2 and 3 are replaced by 7, 14, 15, 1, 2 and 4 respectively.
+where $\rho_{6} = (3,4,5,6,7,8,9,10,11,12,13)$ is permutation of the labellings.
 Thus if we apply the mutations in the same order as previously, once again the structure of the quiver remains the same except the labels of the nodes are shifted.
 Thus if we take the inverse of the permutation on each side of \eqref{eq:Qinv}, then one has

 and it is clear that the composition of mutations on the left-hand side is a cluster map.
 The first iteration of the map gives rise to a new seed, which contains cluster variables that are expressed by \eqref{eq:systm1} with $n=0$: